• Mid Michigan College

 Students must have successfully completed all prerequisites or be actively enrolled in the prerequisities at the application deadline.
 If applicant is actively enrolled in classes when submitting this application, those grades will be included in the admissions process providing they are posted by May 30th.

-Must have a B- or better in each of the prerequisite courses. *Students who have taken BIO.135 prior to Fall 2016 will satisfy the Anatomy and Physiology requirements if taken within five years of application with a minimum grade of B-.
+Must have a C or better in each of the prerequisite courses and a B- or better in Anatomy and Physiology. *Students who have taken BIO.135 prior to Fall 2021 will satisfy the Anatomy and Physiology requirements if taken within five years of application with a minimum grade of B-.

 • Transfer Students